Hayden Hatten: Seattle Seahawks

 Hatten signed with the Seattle Seahawks as an undrafted free agent on May 3, 2024.
 He was waived on August 27.
 On September 10, Hatten was suspended 5 games by the NFL.

 BC Lions

 On November 29, 2024, Hatten signed with the BC Lions of the Canadian Football League (CFL).
 He was released on June 1, 2025.

 Personal life

-Hatten's identical twin, Hogan, played with him at Idaho.
+Hatten is of Mexican descent through his mother.
+His identical twin, Hogan, played with him at Idaho.